Daniel-Keenan-QUB/entropy-project/README.md

 This command-line tool mines the Git version history of a Java-based system to compute the source code change entropy over, and detect the refactorings applied within, each period (sequence of commits) of its evolution.

-The project uses the Gradle build tool.
+The project uses the Gradle build tool and requires Java to run.

 ### How to Run